rowanjb/rowanjb.github.io/_pages/cv.md

 ------
 * **MSc in Earth and Atmospheric Sciences**, University of Alberta, 2024
   * Concentration in physical oceanography/numerical modelling
-  * Supervisor: Dr Paul Myers
+  * Supervisor: Dr. Paul Myers
 * **BEng in Ocean and Naval Architectural Engineering**, Memorial University of Newfoundland, 2020
   * Equivalent requirements for a Minor in Mathematics completed, 2021
   * Capstone projects: design of an oceanography glider; design of an Arctic warship